suncore/cero/README.md

 Cero Programming Language
 =========================

 Cero is a slightly modified variant of C++.
 It compiles cero files into C++ and then builds using the C++ compiler.

-It is fully compatible with C/C++ code.
-Cero requires a C++11 compiler.
+Cero is fully compatible with C/C++ code.

+Cero requires a C++11 compiler (or later).
 Currently it works only on Linux.

 Cero has the following modifications compared to C++:
 * No semicolons